akshay-sarkar/ShoppingApp/README.md

 Username : shopper
 password : shopper123

-This is a shopping application developed using Sencha Touch for cross platform support.
+This is a shopping application developed using Sencha Touch for cross platform support, under Development phase..
-Still Under Development..

 Flow from user authentication to cart management and purchase by providing delivery address.